Last updated on January 12th, 2025 at 12:59 pm

 Howth’s Walking Trails

-• Green: The Cliff Path Loop: 6kms
+- Green Route: The Cliff Path Loop: 6kms

-• Blue: Tramline Loop: 7kms
+- Blue Route: Tramline Loop: 7kms

-• Red: Black Linn Loop: 8kms
+- Red Route: Black Linn Loop: 8kms

-• Purple: Bog of Frogs Loop: 12kms
+- Purple Route: Bog of the Frogs Loop: 12kms

 At Howth’s promenade, you’ll find a booth with maps and photos of the various loops as well.
-From the prom, you’ll walk along Balscadden Road through a neighborhood until you come to Kilrock Car Park.
-If you have a car, you could park it in this lot if there is space.
-In my opinion, this is when the Howth cliff walk actually starts.
+From the prom, you’ll walk along Balscadden Road through a neighborhood and past Balscadden Bay Beach until you come to Kilrock Car Park.

 The Howth Cliff Walk

-About 3km later, you’ll see the bay of Dublin and Baily lighthouse on a tip of land jutting out into the sea.
-This effectively ends the green loop.
-To the right, up the hill is the Summit parking lot.
-If you were to complete the entire loop, as I did, the rest of it takes you through neighborhoods and streets, without a view.
+To the right, up the hill is the summit car park.
+If you were to complete the entire Howth Cliff path loop, as I did, the return route takes you through neighborhoods and streets, without a view.

 Once you finish your jaunt through the neighborhood, which also has clearly marked trail signs, the path will deposit you back at the Howth train station.